− (album)

-− (Note: Album's actual title is a hyphen-minus ('-').
-For better legibility, a minus sign ('−') is used in the article.)
-(Subtract) is the sixth studio album by English singer-songwriter Ed Sheeran.
+− (Subtract) is the sixth studio album by English singer-songwriter Ed Sheeran.
 It was released on 5 May 2023 through Asylum and Atlantic Records.
 A mostly acoustic album, production was handled by Aaron Dessner on every track, alongside Fred Again, Max Martin and Shellback, who all joined him to help produce lead single "Eyes Closed"; while "Boat" and "Life Goes On" served as the respective second and third singles of the album.
 It was also released as a visual album, with videos for twelve of the album's fourteen tracks (the videos for "Eyes Closed" and "Boat" were already released prior to −) premiering on the album's release date.
 The album serves as the follow-up to Sheeran's previous album, = (2021), and is his final mathematical-themed album.

 The album received generally positive reviews from critics.
 It debuted at number one in Australia, Austria, Belgium, the Netherlands, France, Germany, Ireland, New Zealand, Poland, Sweden, Switzerland, and the United Kingdom.
 It also reached the top ten in eleven other countries including United States, Canada, Italy and Spain.